Chart Color Schemes

 Northern Peninsula hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Northern Peninsula's median age is 23 years, which is notably lower than both Queensland's average of 41 years and Australia's average of 38 years.
-Relative to the Rest of Queensland, Northern Peninsula has a higher concentration of residents aged 5-14 (22.1%), but fewer residents aged 65-74 (4.2%).
+Northern Peninsula's median age is 23 years, which is notably lower than the Rest of Qld average of 41 years and substantially lower than Australia's median age of 38 years.
+Relative to Rest of Qld, Northern Peninsula has a higher concentration of residents aged 5-14 (22.1%) but fewer residents aged 65-74 (4.2%).
 This concentration of 5-14 year-olds is well above the national average of 12.2%.
-According to the 2021 Census, the population aged 65 to 74 has grown from 3.7% to 4.2%, while the 0 to 4 age group has declined from 11.4% to 10.0% and the 5 to 14 age group has dropped from 23.5% to 22.1%.
-Population forecasts for 2041 indicate significant demographic changes for Northern Peninsula, with the 25 to 34 age group expected to grow by 24%, reaching 554 people from 447.
-Conversely, the 55 to 64 and 15 to 24 age cohorts are projected to experience population declines.
+Following the Census in 2021, the population of residents aged 65 to 74 grew from 3.7% to 4.2%, while the 0 to 4 cohort declined from 11.4% to 10.0% and the 5 to 14 group dropped from 23.5% to 22.1%.
+Population forecasts for 2041 indicate substantial demographic changes for Northern Peninsula, with the 25 to 34 age group expected to grow by 24%, reaching 554 people from 447.
+Conversely, the 55 to 64 and 15 to 24 age groups are expected to experience population declines.